 Since the output between story and game feels almost indistinguishable, we don’t realize they are different.

-A lot of gamemastering advice givers come at story from the point of view of the gamer.
+A lot of gamemastering advice givers come at story from the point of view of a story’s audience.
 From that perspective, games and stories seem to be the same thing.
 Role-playing games often feel the same way a good book or a good movie feels.
 Our brains are using the same meat to process both games and stories.
+That’s not how screenwriters, novelists, and other creators of story (skilled one’s anyway) experience stories or build them.

-Stories and role-playing games have very similar structures and produce similar emotional effects but they are not the same thing.
+Stories and role-playing games have very similar structures and produce similar emotional effects but they are not the same thing nor are they constructed the same way.

 Is this what you do when you play through an encounter?

-Great game masters tell stories but only to create context.
+Great game masters tell stories but only to create context and describe outcomes.

 The storytelling skills that are most relevant to game mastering are those applied to telling stories to the players, not telling the story of the player characters.